 - Tear off a piece of aluminum foil large enough to create a pouch that will hold the vegetables.
-If using butter that is not room temperature, spray the foil with cooking spray to prevent the vegetables from sticking to the foil and burning.
+If using butter that is not at room temperature, spray the foil with cooking spray to prevent sticking and burning.

-- Cube fresh vegetables and lay on foil.
-Measure out the amount of frozen vegetables you wish to cook.
+- Cube fresh vegetables and lay them on the foil.
+Measure out the number of frozen vegetables you wish to cook.
 Potatoes cook faster and more evenly when cubed.
-Diced onion and green pepper adds some extra flavor as well.
+Diced onion and green pepper add extra flavor as well.
 Add butter or olive oil.
-Season vegetable at desired level.
+Season vegetables as desired.

 - Wrap the foil together to create a “packet” that contains the vegetables and allows you to flip the packet.

 - Corn on the cob can be grilled in the husk or husked first and wrapped in foil.
-If it’s grilled in the husk, plan to have oven mits or pot holders on hand to aid in husking.
+If it’s grilled in the husk, have oven mitts or pot holders on hand to aid in husking.

-- On a cold grill, place the packet on the top shelf.
-Cook on high for five minutes.
-This is the same time the grill is “preheating” for the meat.
-(See the separate article on grilling meat.)
+- Place the packet on the top shelf of a cold grill.
+Cook on high for five minutes while the grill is “preheating” for the meat.

 - Turn the gas down to low.
 Flip the packet and cook for five minutes on each side.
 Cook the meat simultaneously with the vegetables.
-Cook for a total of twenty minutes, flipping the vegetable packet in five minute intervals (timed with the flipping of the meat).
-When finished the vegetables will be hot, but crunchy.
-Cook longer if the preference is for softer vegetables.
+Cook for twenty minutes, flipping the vegetable packet in five-minute intervals (timed with the flipping of the meat).
+When finished, the vegetables will be hot but crunchy.
+Cook longer if you prefer softer vegetables.

-- If the grill doesn’t have the warming shelf, you can cook the packet for less time.
+- If the grill has a warming shelf, you can cook the packet for less time.
 Try it at 5 minutes per side and increase the time if needed.